 Ice melt granules can be harmful to your indoor floors, causing drying of wood or rot issues with carpets and rugs – and no one wants that!
 Leaving either a white powdery or oily residue, this material is not good for indoors and should be cleaned up quickly to prevent damage.
 Proper matting can help prevent any damage, but in the case it tracks into your space, use a mop or vacuum to clean it up in a timely manner.

 Store Your Ice Melt Away From Moisture, Air, and Sunlight

 Since magnesium chloride and calcium chloride ice melts actually draw moisture out of the air, it’s important that they are stored in airtight containers and remain away from sunlight, air, and moisture.
 If they are not sealed properly, the ice melt will clump, harden, or degrade.

 No matter the ice melt you choose, our ice melting tips will ensure you get the most out of your product for safe, slip-free grounds.
 However, if you have any more questions or need guidance on the best anti-ice for your property, Ninja De-Icer is here to help.
+Get a quote!
 For all your salt and anti-ice needs, check out the products we trust most and order them online now.